 All Michigan EMT training programs need to be approved by the Michigan Department of Health & Human Services (MDHHS).
 Candidates who complete non-approved programs won’t be eligible to apply for the Michigan EMT license.

-Emergency medical responder training in Michigan teaches students the skills and knowledge to competently perform lifesaving interventions while they wait for additional EMS to arrive.
-EMR training in Michigan will be at least 60 hours long and students are eligible to take the National Registry exam after finishing school.
+Medical First Responder training in Michigan teaches students the skills and knowledge to competently perform lifesaving interventions while they wait for additional EMS to arrive.
+MFR training in Michigan will be at least 60 hours long and students are eligible to take the National Registry EMR exam after finishing school.

 EMT Training in Michigan